 Glasgow City Mission And Simon Community Scotland

-We are proud of our enduring community partnership with Glasgow City Mission, now in its 9th year, and this season we are also helping Simon Community Scotland via our big Ibrox Sleep Outs in our fight to end homelessness!
+We are proud of our enduring community partnership with Glasgow City Mission, now in its 9th year, and this season we have also supported Simon Community Scotland via our big Ibrox Sleep Outs in our fight to end homelessness.

-Last year for the first time, Glasgow City Mission ran the Overnight Welcome Centre out of their building in Crimea Street.
-There is no accommodation at Crimea Street but the Overnight Welcome Centre supports those needing accommodation into an emergency bed in an appropriate location in the city.
+Glasgow City Mission runs its vital Overnight Welcome Centre from their building in Crimea Street over the winter months, where they help those in need find emergency accommodation in an appropriate location in the city.

-The funds raised from this year’s Sleep Outs will enable the Crimea Street Centre to operate through the night, every night, from 1 December to 31 March.
-Dinner will be served from 6:30pm until 8:00pm, after which the Overnight Welcome Centre team will be on site to help anyone who finds themselves at crisis point.
+glasgow city mission logoOur donation helps the Crimea Street Centre to operate through the night, every night, from 1 December to 31 March.
+Dinner is served from 6:30pm until 8:00pm, after which the Overnight Welcome Centre team are on site to help anyone who finds themselves at crisis point.

-The funds raised for Simon Community Scotland will support the creation and provision of Crisis Packs for people they are supporting.
-Each pack could contain essential items such as; toiletries, food vouchers, a winter jacket, hat, scarf, gloves and gas and electricity top ups.
+The funds donated to Simon Community Scotland have supported the creation and provision of Crisis Packs for people they are supporting.
+Each pack contains essential items such as; toiletries, food vouchers, a winter jacket, hat, scarf, gloves and gas and electricity top ups.

 They also provide kettle packs to people who are homeless who are staying in city centre B&B’s or hotels with no kitchen facilities.
 They roughly cost £6 to make up, so every £6 raised will make a real difference.